The Railway Man is the screen adaptation of the bestselling autobiography of the same name by Eric Lomax.

 Nicole Kidman as Patricia Lomax, Eric's wife known in the film as Patti Wallace.

-Stellan Skarsgård as Finlay, Eric's best friend and prisoner of war
+Stellan Skarsgård (Andor) as Finlay, Eric's best friend and prisoner of war

 Sam Reid as Young Finlay

 Hiroyuki Sanada as Takashi Nagase, a Japanese officer in the war camp